BogdanDIA/wireless_link/Docs/README.txt

-This directory contains documentation related to the wireless_link project.
+This readme file contains documentation related to the wireless_link project.